mbrat2005/GuardrailsSolutionAccelerator/docs/update.md

 | AutomationAccountRunbooks | The Azure Automation Account runbook definitions which execute the guardrail PowerShell modules | Local clone of the GitHub repo |
 | Workbook | The Workbook definition which displays the results guardrail PowerShell module executions, pulling from the Log Analytics workspace | Local clone of the GitHub repo |
 | CoreComponents | This step updates the Azure ARM resource configurations based on the Bicep templates for resources not otherwise updated above (such as Automation Account config and variables) | Local clone of the GitHub repo |

+When updating a deployment, the default configuration deploys the PowerShell modules included in the latest full release on GitHub.
+To deploy a specific release, use the '-releaseVersion' parameter and specify a release name, such as `v1.0.9` or `prelease-v1.0.8.1`.
+Deploying a pre-release version is not typically recommended outside of testing scenarios, and if used should be updated to the next full release when available.
+Alternatively to specifying a release version, you can use the `-prelease` parameter to deploy the latest pre-release module versions.

 ## Update Process